 SAGE Publishing is committed to supporting efforts that reflect our core values in our local communities and across global higher education and scholarly communities.
 Our efforts support programs and initiatives that further social and behavioural science, education, human services, and community life, including the arts and cultural organizations.
 Believing passionately that engaged scholarship lies at the heart of any healthy society and that education is intrinsically valuable.
 SAGE Publishing remains true to our mission to build bridges to knowledge, being the harness to every contributing role in the academic ecosystem.
 Internally, we are committed to being an inclusive employer where all individuals are treated equally with fairness and respect.
 We are honoured to sponsor the Diversity Scholarships at VALA 2020.

-The VALA2020 Diversity Scholarships, sponsored by SAGE Publishing, go to the following four deserving recipients…..
+The VALA2020 Diversity Scholarships, sponsored by SAGE Publishing, go to the following three deserving recipients…..

 From a strong and large field of contenders, VALA is pleased to introduce our VALA2020 Diversity Scholarship recipients: